TomJamesGray/artwork_dl/README.md

 ## Dependencies
 * BeautifulSoup4
 * Requests
-* ImageMagick for converting the image to a jpg if it's download as  a png, this should only occur if using the "original" image quality
+* ImageMagick for converting the image to a jpg if it's downloaded as a png, this should only occur if using the "original" image quality